-It is a question many small to mid-sized businesses ponder as they expand and scale their operation.
+Is a question many small to mid-sized businesses ponder as they expand and scale their operations.
 As with any business decision, thorough research is necessary to ensure the right partner is selected.

 This is not a one size fits all approach.
 There are many companies that “play” in the HR outsourcing space, and there are often differences in their offerings.

 So, let’s run through some of the basics of HR outsourcing to consider the important factors when selecting a provider.